 A few important notes: Halloween Horror Night Express Passes do sell out on peak nights, including weekends and dates in mid to late October, so make your decision about purchasing Halloween Horror Night Express Passes well in advance.
 If you choose to go on a peak night, some wait times can be as long as 2 hours or more for the most popular houses.
 An Express Pass for Halloween Horror Nights 2022 does not guarantee you won’t have to wait in line.
 On peak nights, the line for the Express Pass can still be up to half of the posted wait time.

 “As a team member, express passes are the way to go.
 They have hundreds of people that do the stay and scream and get in early (they open certain houses 15 minutes early).
 When the event actually starts, many lines can be longer than an hour.” [email protected]

-“We went last night and always splurge and get the Express Pass.
+“We always splurge and get the Express Pass.
 It’s double the price but so worth it.
 Definitely hit all the houses you really want to see first, then enjoy the rest.
 The Killer Klowns scare zone is the absolute best!!!!!!” – @mustangcaryn

-If you’re able to splurge, Universal offers a special R.I.P.
-Tour where you’ll join fellow fans on a guided VIP tour of Halloween Horror Nights.
-The tour includes front of the line entry to all houses (once per house), complimentary valet parking, a special lanyard, a pre-tour reception, reserved seating at select shows and Universal Express Unlimited™ ride access (excluding houses).
-R.I.P. tours begin at $199.99/person and require separate event admission.
-If you can swing it, this is a pricey but fun way to ensure you won’t have to wait in line and will be able to see all of the houses.
+If you're able to splurge, Universal offers a special R.I.P.
+Tour where you'll join fellow fans on a guided VIP tour of Halloween Horror Nights 2022.
+The tour includes VIP entry to all houses along with other perks.
+R.I.P. tours begin at $299.99/person and require separate event admission.
+If you can swing it, this is a pricey but fun way to ensure you won't have to wait in line and will be able to see all of the houses.